 \section{Conclusion}

-In this study, we conducted a rigorous examination of feedback acquisition protocols aimed at aligning large language models.
-Our investigation revealed a notable challenge within the realm of sparse feedback protocols, specifically ratings and rankings, which manifests as an issue of consistency.
-We observed instances where the preferences assigned to a pair of responses were in conflict with each other.
-Importantly, our research determined that this consistency problem was not limited to any particular group; both human annotators and AI systems exhibited this inconsistency.
-We delved into the factors contributing to this inconsistency and shed light on its practical consequences in the context of model alignment and evaluation, notably highlighting the emergence of evaluation inconsistency.
-Our findings underscore the necessity of a critical approach to curating feedback data collected through various protocols.
-Moreover, they emphasize that the trends observed in evaluations are significantly influenced by the choice of feedback protocols.
-Future research endeavors may explore the cognitive underpinnings of the consistency problem, expand the array of feedback protocols to include denser feedback, and investigate the implications of these choices on the alignment algorithm and subsequent evaluation procedures.
+In this study, we conducted an examination of feedback acquisition protocols aimed at aligning LLMs.
+Our investigation revealed a notable challenge: feedback inconsistency within sparse protocols (ratings and rankings).
+We found that feedback inconsistency was exhibited by both humans and AI systems as feedback providers.
+Additionally, we delved into the factors contributing to this inconsistency and shed light on its practical consequences in the context of model alignment and evaluation, notably highlighting the phenomenon of evaluation inconsistency.
+Specifically, we emphasize that the trends observed in evaluations are significantly influenced by the choice of feedback protocols.
+Future research endeavors may explore the cognitive underpinnings of the inconsistency problem, expand the array of feedback protocols to include denser feedback, and investigate the implications of these choices on the alignment algorithm and subsequent evaluation procedures.